Year 3: England

 In schools in England Year 3 is the third year after Reception.
-It is the third full year of compulsory education, with children being admitted who are aged 7 before at least 1 September in any given academic year.
+It is the third full year of compulsory education, with children being aged between seven and eight.
 It is also the first year of Key Stage 2 in which the National Curriculum is taught.

-Year 3 is usually the fourth year of primary school or the first year group in a Junior School.
-In some areas of England, Year 3 is the final or penultimate year group in First school.
+Year 3 is usually the fourth year of primary school or the first year group in a junior school.
+In some areas of England, Year 3 is the final or penultimate year group in first school.

 Wales

 In schools in Wales Year 3 is the third year after Reception.
 It is currently the third full year of compulsory education, with children being admitted who are aged 7 before 1 September in any given academic year.
 It is the first year group in Key Stage 2.

 Northern Ireland and Scotland

 In Northern Ireland and Scotland, the third year of compulsory education is called Primary Three, and pupils generally start at the age of 6.